biswajit-713/vodqa-design-pattern/README.md

 2. _getValidUserData_ data provider in the LoginTests.java file (do not check in this file with test credentials to avoid security issues)

 For register new users test, the test will generate a random email id every time the test is run, with the same password.
 If needed, you can pull the password from external sources

+**Running the cart tests**

+For the cart tests, the data is fetched from the "Product Details.xlsx" file in the resources folder